usr-lab/usr-lab.github.io/_pages/publications.md

 # Older publications

+#### 2023

+Winkle, K., McMillan, D., Arnelid, M., Harrison, K., Balaam, M., Johnson, E., & Leite, I. (2023).
+Feminist human-robot interaction: Disentangling power, principles and practice for better, more ethical HRI.
+In Proceedings of the 2023 ACM/IEEE International Conference on Human-Robot Interaction (pp. 72-82).

+Miranda, L., Castellano, G., & Winkle, K. (2023).
+Examining the State of Robot Identity.
+In Companion of the 2023 ACM/IEEE International Conference on Human-Robot Interaction (pp. 658-662).

+Paulsson, T., Zhong, M., García Velázquez, I., & Castellano, G. (2023).
+Exploring Mothers' Perspectives on Socially Assistive Robots in Peripartum Depression Screening.
+In Companion of the 2023 ACM/IEEE International Conference on Human-Robot Interaction (pp. 486-490).

+Barros, P., Yalçın, Ö. N., Tanevska, A., & Sciutti, A. (2023).
+Incorporating rivalry in reinforcement learning for a competitive game.
+Neural Computing and Applications, 35(23), 16739-16752.

 #### 2022

+Mongile, S., Tanevska, A., Rea, F., & Sciutti, A. (2022).
+Validating a Cortisol-Inspired Framework for Human-Robot Interaction with a Replication of the Still Face Paradigm.
+In 2022 IEEE International Conference on Development and Learning (ICDL) (pp. 190-196).
+IEEE.

 Galatolo, A., Melsión, G.I., Leite, I., & Winkle, K. (2022).
 The Right (Wo)Man for the Job?
 Exploring the Role of Gender when Challenging Gender Stereotypes with a Social Robot.
 Int J of Soc Robotics https://doi.org/10.1007/s12369-022-00938-2